espressif/arduino-esp32/libraries/WebServer/examples/WebServer/README.md

-# WebServer example documentation and hints
+# Arduino-ESP32 WebServer Example for WebServer Library

 This example shows different techniques on how to use and extend the WebServer for specific purposes

 It is a small project in it's own and has some files to use on the web server to show how to use simple REST based services.

-It requires some space for a filesystem and runs fine boards with 4 MByte flash using the following options:
+This example requires some space for a filesystem and runs fine boards with 4 MByte flash using the following options:

 * Board: ESP32 Dev Module
 * Partition Scheme: Default 4MB with spiffs (1.2MB APP/1.5MB SPIFFS)